Karuna Center for Peacebuilding: History and purpose

+KCP works internationally with in-country partners to lead peacebuilding programs that include violence prevention trainings and dialogue workshops for locally impacted communities.
+Between 1994 and 2006, KCP staff led programs in conflict transformation in more than 20 countries in the Middle East, Europe, Asia, Africa and America.
+As of 2025, the organization lists current and previous projects in 32 different countries on its website as well as past transnational or regional programs.

 Programs

 KCP’s first long-term project took place in Bosnia from 1997-2002, first working with women community leaders and then with educators from Sanski Most and Prijedor in Northern Bosnia, most of whom were survivors of Prijedor concentration camps which were discovered in 1993 by reporter Roy Gutman.
 In May 1997, KCP received funding for a Sanski Most training program focused on survivors of sexual abuse, incarceration, and war-based trauma.
 The program was co-implemented with the Women’s Association of Bosnia and Herzegovina.
-Three years after the program's initiation, in May 2000, KCP funding to implement Project DIACOM, a dialogue program in the Sanski Most and Prijedor.
+Three years after the program's initiation, in May 2000, KCP funded to implement Project DIACOM, a dialogue program in the Sanski Most and Prijedor.
 The program was aimed towards “inter-ethnic tolerance and understanding, conflict transformation, and peacebuilding” through educators.
 This shift collected support from the Seattle-based NGO, Foundation for Community Encouragement.

 Project DIACOM was named to signify dialogues and community building in which erstwhile antagonists are led to mend their mutual suspicions and to begin working together.
 Alumni of this project later developed their own training programs for expanding understanding, trust, and reconciliation between Bosnian Muslims and Serbs, leading to the start of the Center for Peacebuilding in Sanski Most, Bosnia-Herzegovina.
+In 2018-2020, KCP again partnered with Center for Peacebuilding as well as three other organizations in Bosnia and Herzegovina to lead the Societal Reconciliation and Transformation (STaR) peacebuilding project.

+KCP's other past areas of work have included training members of Nepal’s Constituent Assembly in collaboration and negotiation skills and engaging community-based peace committees in the Casamance region of Senegal.
+Other areas of work have included workshops for women leaders in Sudan and South Sudan in partnership with the Hunt Alternatives Fund, and a multi-year program in Northeast Sri Lanka, in partnership with the Sarvodaya Shramadana Movement, that engaged Buddhist, Muslim, Hindu and Christian leaders in joint community projects and reconciliation following the Sri Lankan Civil War.
+KCP has worked for many years to foster reconciliation and social cohesion following the Rwandan genocide.
+Activities of KCP’s Healing Our Communities project in Rwanda were included in a discussion of intergroup relations for National Geographic Magazine’s "Race Issue" in April 2018.
+As of KCP’s 30th anniversary in 2024, the organization’s primary projects operated in Nigeria, Benin, and the United States.